-Outside of the current retail zone in Beecroft, other retail activities have previously existed in the form of Higgins store (still surviving as a liquor store), two shops near the School of Arts and two further shops south along Beecroft Road.
+Outside of the existing retail area there were at various early times Higgins general store (by 1970s a liquor store) on the corner with Mary Street, two shops near the School of Arts and two further shops south along Beecroft Road.